dyka3773/obsidian-notes/Tech notes/Computer Languages/Markup Languages/Markdown/Markdown.md

 **Markdown** is a lightweight, easy-to-read, and easy-to-write **markup language** designed for formatting plain text.
 It is widely used in documentation, blogging, and content management systems due to its simplicity and compatibility with [[HTML]].

 Created by John Gruber in 2004, Markdown allows users to write formatted documents without needing complex syntax like [[HTML]].
-It is commonly used in README files, [[static site generator]]s, and even messaging applications like Slack and Discord.
+It is commonly used in README files, [[Static Site Generator]]s, and even messaging applications like Slack and Discord.

 # Key Features of Markdown
 - **Human-Readable** - The syntax is simple and easy to understand, even without rendering.